harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-reset-peer.md

 title: Pod HTTP reset peer
 ---

-Pod HTTP reset peer is a Kubernetes pod-level chaos fault that:
+Pod HTTP reset peer is a Kubernetes pod-level chaos fault that injects chaos on the service whose port is specified using the `TARGET_SERVICE_PORT` environment variable.

-- It injects http reset on the service whose port is provided as `TARGET_SERVICE_PORT` which stops outgoing http requests by resetting the TCP connection by starting proxy server and then redirecting the traffic through the proxy server.
+- This stops the outgoing HTTP requests by resetting the TCP connection by starting the proxy server and redirecting the traffic through the proxy server.
 - It can test the application's resilience to lossy/flaky HTTP connection.